rubicon2/url-query-to-prisma/README.md

 # url-query-to-prisma

-Middleware to turn a URL query into an object formatted to match the requirements to filter a Prisma ORM client query.
+Middleware to turn a URL query into an object formatted to match the object shape to filter a Prisma ORM client query.

 Suitable for something like a blogs page where you want the user to be able to search for blogs by a particular user, date range or sort them into date order, etc. Generally this is only intended for pretty basic queries encoded in the URL, but you may be able to extend it with custom formatters to fit your needs.
 How to do so is explained below.